 Whom should I notify about my new address?

-Johnson City sends an email notification to all Johnson City departments, E-911, the Washington County Assessor's Office (Carter or Sullivan County if the property is within that county), BrightRidge (formerly JC Power Board), Energy Co., the US Postal Service, the Johnson City School System, and several communications companies.
+Johnson City sends an email notification to all Johnson City departments, E-911, Washington County Assessor's Office (Carter or Sullivan County if the property is within that county), BrightRidge (formerly JC Power Board), Energy Co., the US Postal Service, Johnson City School System, and several communications companies.
 You do NOT have to notify E-911, the Assessor's office, or the Water & Sewer department.
 They change the address when we notify them.
-You DO need to notify BrightRidge.
+You DO need to notify the BrightRidge.
 You DO need to notify anyone who sends correspondence, bills, or other mail.
-Especially change your driver's license and alert your bank, phone service provider(s), providers of other utilities (cable, satellite, alarm companies, etc.), school system (if applicable), magazines, credit card companies, and anyone else you correspond with.
+Especially change the following: your driver's license, bank, phone service provider/s, other utilities (cable, satellite, alarm companies, etc…), school system (if applicable), magazines, credit card companies, and anyone else you correspond with.
+For TN driver’s licenses, you must notify the TN Dept. of Motor Vehicles by updating your address within 10 days of the address change.
+There is no fee if you change your address online.
 If you have a business web site, change the address on the internet.